 You may be able to pick up clues about the sellers when you visit the home.
 Try to recall if during your tour of the home you discussed anything you had in common, and consider mentioning it in your letter.

-Don’t get too personal when drafting your letter — remember, you and the seller probably just met.
+Don’t get too personal when drafting your letter — remember, you and the seller probably just met (or haven’t met).
 Keep it positive and light.
-There are federal and state laws that are meant to protect people from discrimination.
+You don’t need to share your entire life story.
+And remember, there are federal and state laws that are meant to protect people from certain kinds of discrimination.

 You may also want to skip any mention of plans for a major renovation, as that could tug on the seller’s heartstrings — you’re going to do WHAT to the room we ate dinner in as a family for 20 years?

 Opinions vary about when to send your letter.
-Some agents recommend sending it as soon as you see a home and decide you are interested.
-Others prefer to include the letter in the formal offer.
-Your real estate agent may be a good guide to what’s expected in your market and what’s legal.
+Some agents recommend sending it as soon as you see a home and decide that you’re interested.
+Others prefer to include the letter in the formal purchase offer — think of it as a cover letter.
+Your real estate agent should be a good guide to what’s expected in your market and what’s legal.